 They might not appear every time your pup uses the yard or sees the vet, so be sure to collect a few when you bring them in.
 The vet can properly diagnose the worms and prescribe the correct antiparasitic medication.
 Medication is the first step toward a healthy pup and a clean house.

 What You’ll Need:

 - Antiparasitic medication (prescribed by a veterinarian)

 - Yard spray for parasites

 - Flea treatment (for all pets in the house)

 - Flea collar (option)

 How to Clean Your House

 Take the following steps to clean your home if your dog has tapeworms.
-You must completely rid your home of fleas and prevent reinfection, as reinfection can happen within two weeks without proper treatment and sanitization.
+You must completely rid your home of fleas and prevent reinfection, as reinfection can happen within 2 weeks without proper treatment and sanitization.